 I was recently heading up to raft the Snake River through Hells Canyon in Idaho.
 As we were driving, we decided to go through our checklist again.
 In doing so, I realized I had forgotten an item we needed.

 Once we hit a stretch of highway where I had service, I got onto to my smartphone and started searching for the product options that we needed.
 After checking out several manufacturer options, I then began the search for where I could find the product in a local store on the way up North.
+Now I used my "voice search" to locate a local retailer.
 I started on the web and ended up in a brick and mortar store for this purchase.

 This is what your audience is doing to find your stores in the real world.
 If you're not helping these people find your stores, you're losing.